 By Molly Lewis

-Kawasaki disease (AKA mucocutaneous lymph node syndrome) may sound like a rare entity found only in Japan, but it happens more often than you might expect- in the US, 19 children per 100,000 each year!
+While Kawasaki disease (AKA mucocutaneous lymph node syndrome) is classified as a rare disorder, it’s the primary cause of acquired heart disease in children in the United States.
+And though it affects Asian children most frequently, it occurs in all ethnic and racial groups.
 It is a systemic vasculitis that most often affects young kids, and is idiopathic (no known cause).
 It can be surprisingly difficult to distinguish it from scarlet fever and erythema multiforme.
 So, here is a helpful mnemonic to remember the criteria for diagnosing Kawasaki’s!

 “FEEL My Conjunctivitis”